pflaeging/gubernat/README.md

 The dashboard is always listening on port 8443 with SSL and a private certificate.
 That means:

 <https://myfamous-minicluster-hostname.cloud:8443>

+## cert-manager

+Cert-manager is configured with an own root-ca and a ClusterIssuer "gubernat-issuer".
+This is for non productive environments only and in isolated environments.

+If you set "ert_manager_admin_mail" in your inventory, two ClusterIssuer "letsencrypt-staging" and "letsencrypt-prod" are installed.
+This should be used.

+If you want to rollout additional services, you have to make a DNS (or in small envs an /etc/hosts) record pointing on all hosts in the cluster or better pointing to the masters.

 ---
 (c) peter pfläging <peter@pflaeging.net>